Communicating the sum of sources over a network: Background and Related Work

 In this work we consider function computation under network coding.
 Specifically, we present network code assignment algorithms for the problem of multicasting the sum of sources over a network.
 As one would expect, one needs fewer resources in order to support this.
 To the best of our knowledge, the first work to examine function computation in this setting is the work of Ramamoorthy \cite{ramamoorthy08}, that considered the problem of multicasting sums of sources, when there are either two sources or two terminals in the network.
 Subsequently, the work of Langberg and Ramamoorthy \cite{langbergR09} showed that the characterization of \cite{ramamoorthy08} does not hold in the case of three sources and three terminals.
 Reference \cite{langbergR09}, proposed an alternate characterization in this case.
-The current paper is a revised and extended version of \cite{ramamoorthy08} and \cite{langbergR09} that contains all the proofs and additional observations.
+The current paper is a revised and extended version of \cite{ramamoorthy08}, \cite{langbergR09} and \cite{langbergR10} that contains all the proofs and additional observations.

+We note, as presented by Rai and Dey in \cite{raiD12}, that the task of finding a network coding scheme in the setting of sum-networks is strongly connected to the problem of finding a network coding solution in the multiple-unicast communication setting.
+Specifically, for any mutiple unicast network, \cite{raiD12} constructs a sum-network which is solvable if and only if the original multiple unicast network is solvable (the reduction of \cite{raiD12} increases the number of sources and terminals in the network).
 Rai and Dey \cite{raiD09} independently found the same counter-example found in our work \cite{langbergR09}; however, their proof only shows that linear codes do not suffice for multicasting sums under the characterization of \cite{ramamoorthy08}.
-Their work also contains an alternate proof of the result in the case of $n$ sources and two terminals (see Section \ref{sec:n-s-two-t}).
-The work of Appuswamy et al. \cite{appuswamyFKZ08, appuswamyFKZ09} also considers function computation in the setting of error-free directed acyclic networks.
+The work of Appuswamy et al. \cite{appuswamyFKZ08, appuswamyFKZ09} also considers the problem of computing general functions in the setting of error-free directed acyclic networks.
 In \cite{appuswamyFKZ08, appuswamyFKZ09}, the emphasis is on considering the rate of the computation, where the rate refers to the maximum number of times a function can be computed per network usage.
-However, all their results are in the context of only one terminal, and for the most part do not provide constructive solutions.
+While their setting is significantly more general, their results are mostly in the context of only single terminal networks.